Dorona79/Consumo-Gas-Natural-TDF/README.md

 * El modelo predice que el consumo industrial de gas en 2024 será de aproximadamente 20,831 m3 unidades de gas”.
 Para futuros trabajos, se recomienda “Implementar variables de, aumento demográfico y temperaturas promedio en la Provincia de Tierra del Fuego”.

+## ABSTRACT
+## This study investigates the effectiveness of a machine learning model for predicting natural gas consumption in Tierra del Fuego, which is segmented by user type.
+The model is trained using historical consumption data, including variables such as weather conditions, user type, and consumption patterns.
+The results demonstrate that the model can predict gas consumption with a high degree of accuracy.
+Furthermore, this approach may enhance operational efficiency and optimize resource planning, providing benefits for both gas providers and consumers.
+It is expected that these findings will contribute to more sustainable practices in the energy sector.
+Additionally, the analysis was conducted thoroughly to ensure reliable outcomes.
 Project Organization
 ------------